-How to boost throughput?
+How to Boost Throughput?

 A company can increase the throughput by improving the production process.
 For instance, more staff can be hired to ensure the technical issues in the production process are quickly resolved.
 However, the throughput would only increase if the focus is on resolving the bottleneck operation.
-In the above example, if technical issues are not the bottleneck, rather the problem is with key input, then hiring the additional staff will be a waste.
+In the above example, if technical issues are not the bottleneck, the problem is with the key input, then hiring the additional staff will be a waste.

 Throughput Accounting (TA)

 TA is different from the traditional accounting system as we treat only the direct material as variable costs.
 We treat all other costs as fixed costs.
 Based on this approach, the only way to boost profit is to lower the fixed overheads.
 Thus, we direct all our attention towards getting better performance from the scarce resources.

 So, TA is a simplified accounting system based on the ToC (Theory of Constraints) principles.
 According to this theory, the company can manufacture as fast as the slowest department will allow.
 The slowest department is called ‘bottleneck.’
 To boost efficiency, all the focus is diverted to improve the slowest department as it’s the only way to maximize the profit.

 Implementing throughput is the main reason for eliminating or reducing bottlenecks or constraints.
 One should have a parallel knowledge of the theory of constraint (ToC) while dealing with throughput.